Achyut-sudo/FrontalLobe/NueralNetwork.md

 ## Initialization

-A NueralNetwork obj requires atmost 4 parameters (1 mandatory, 3 optional ) during initialization, they are :
+A NueralNetwork object requires atmost 4 parameters (1 mandatory, 3 optional ) during initialization, they are :

 - architecture : list containing details of layers or layer themselves of the NueralNetwork object (mandatory)